Roasted Red Pepper Hummus

 Pimento Olive Dip

-This dip is fairly olivey (olive-ish?).
+This pimento olive dip is fairly olivey (olive-ish?).
 It was great with something salty to dip into it, like pretzels or crackers.
+As creamy as this is, it’s still thick.
+So use something thick for dipping.

 I highly recommend that you shred or grate your own cheese at home.
 Don’t buy the pre-shredded or pre-grated stuff.
 It has stuff added to it to keep it from sticking together.
 That ‘stuff’ affects how the cheese melts.
 Shred it yourself and use the good stuff.